Leon Sirois: Awards

 Sirois was named to the National Midget Auto Racing Hall of Fame in 2013.

 Personal life

-Sirois is the son of former Indy 500 mechanic Earl "Frenchy" Sirois, who worked on the winning cars of Lee Wallard, Sam Hanks, and Jimmy Bryan.
-Sirois is named after driver Leon Duray.
-The nickname "Jigger" is in reference to two-time Indy-winning riding mechanic Jigger Johnson (1931, 1937), as well as a nickname given to him by his older sister.

 Sirois graduated from Lowell High School and did various jobs in between races such as truck driver and construction worker.
 Sirois is married and his wife's name is Juanita.

 Sirois started stuttering after a tornado scare when he was three years old while living near Shelby, Indiana.
 He was able to learn to manage his stutter with professional help when he was 65.
 He lends his time to promote the awareness and treatment of stuttering disorders in youth.

 Indianapolis 500 results

 The Jigger Award

 In reflection of Sirois' infamous 1969 hard-luck qualifying gaffe, the American Auto Racing Writers & Broadcasters Association (AARWBA) created an annual award for the Indianapolis 500.
 The plaque consists of a gold-colored metal whiskey jigger attached to a base, awarded to the year's "hard-luck" driver during qualifying.
 Selection criteria are very loose, and "blanket" awards for the entire month have been selected on more than one occasion.
 The recipient is usually one of the last drivers bumped from the field, or a driver who fails to qualify (especially if he/she made several unsuccessful attempts).
 Drivers that fail to qualify under unusual circumstances are a common theme.

 In 1991, car owner Roger Penske was voted the winner, after pulling Emerson Fittipaldi from the qualifying line on pole day.
 Shortly thereafter, it began to rain, and Fittipaldi lost his chance to qualify for the pole position.
 Fittipaldi would have to be second day qualifier.
 In 2012 the recipient was Jean Alesi, who qualified 33rd.
 The criteria were based on Alesi's publicized struggles with the Lotus entry, making him the slowest car by over 4 mph, and more than 16 mph slower than the pole position winner.
 In recent years, the award has garnered less and less attention, and some years have not had a winner formally named.